In the eternal pursuit for optimum function and performance, we’ll try many things. This might be the best.

 Rewind to the Good Old Days.

 In terms of evolution, it’s the blink of an eye.
 Not much time for our genes to adapt.
-Our ancestors had to work hard just for food and when they got it, it was high in fat, protein and fibre.
-Easy carbs such as rice, potatoes, wheat and sugar simply did not exist, at least not in sizable quantities
+Our ancestors had to work hard just for food and when they got it, it was high in fat, protein, and fiber.
+Easy carbs such as rice, potatoes, wheat, and sugar simply did not exist, at least not in sizable quantities

 So, our bodies would use fat as fuel and would work very well on it.
 Fast forward to modern times and it’s carb city.
 Cereals, bread, pasta, pastries, sugar, you name it.
 We are surrounded by carbohydrates.

 So what?
 Well here’s the problem.
 Carbs break down eventually to glucose in the body.
 Glucose raises insulin which transports it into the cells to be used as energy.
 It also allows the sugar to be stored as fat.

 When insulin is constantly high from a diet high in carbs the cells become insulin resistant.
 This means they no longer respond well to insulin, so it requires higher levels of insulin to get the carbs in.